67P/kredits-contracts/README.md

         $ npm run devchain
         $ ipfs daemon

+2. Compile contracts

+        (compiled contracts will be in `/build`)
+        $ npm run compile-contracts

-2. Deploy each app to the devchain
+3. Deploy each app to the devchain

         (make sure you've run `npm install` for every app - see installation)
         $ npm run deploy:apps

-3. Deploy a new KreditsKit and create a new DAO with the latest app versions
+4. Deploy a new KreditsKit and create a new DAO with the latest app versions

         $ npm run deploy:kit
         $ npm run deploy:dao

-4. Execute seeds to create demo contributors, contributions, etc. (optional)
+5. Execute seeds to create demo contributors, contributions, etc. (optional)

         $ npm run seeds

-**Step 2-4 is also summarized in `npm run bootstrap`**
+**Step 2-5 is also summarized in `npm run bootstrap`**

 If you want to reset your local setup: